Dr. Mona Mrad

 Ramadan, Z. and Mrad, M., (2017).
 “Fashionable Stereotypes”, Customer Needs and Solutions, pp. 1-9.

 Ramadan, Z., Farah, M., and Mrad, M. (2016).
 “An Adapted TPB Approach to Consumers’ Acceptance of Service Delivery Drones”, Technology Analysis & Strategic Management, pp. 1-13.

 Messarra, L., Mrad, M., and El-Harake, N. (2009).
 “The linkage between professionals’ goal orientation and career anchors”, International Journal of Business Research, 9(1), pp. 50-56.

 In Refereed Conferences:

-Mrad, M. & Cui, C. (2016, July 19-23).
+Mrad, M. and Cui, C. (2016).
 The roles of brand addiction in achieving appearance esteem and life happiness in fashion consumption.
-Paper presented at 2016 Academy of Marketing Science 19th World Marketing Congress, IESEG School of Management, Paris.
-Retrieved from: http://www.ieseg.fr/wp-content/uploads/2016/05/ams-program.pdf
+Proceedings of 2016 Academy of Marketing Science 19th World Marketing Congress, IESEG School of Management, Paris.
+19th -23rd July 2016.
+Available at: http://www.ieseg.fr/wp-content/uploads/2016/05/ams-program.pdf

 Mrad, M. and Cui, C. (2015).
 Brand addiction: A new concept for understanding consumer brand behavior, Proceedings of 2015 Academy of Marketing Science World Marketing Congress, University of Bari Aldo Moro, Bari, Italy.
 14th -18th July 2015.
 Available at: http://c.ymcdn.com/sites/www.ams-web.org/resource/resmgr/2015/WMC_Preliminary_Program_NK.pdf